Sicily: Antiquity

 Politics on the island became intertwined with those of Greece; Syracuse became desired by the Athenians who set out on the Sicilian Expedition (415–413 BC) during the Peloponnesian War.
 Syracuse gained Sparta and Corinth as allies and, as a result, defeated the Athenian expedition.
 The victors destroyed the Athenian army and their ships, selling most of the survivors into slavery.

-Greek Syracuse controlled eastern Sicily while Carthage controlled the West.
+The Greek kingdom of Syracuse controlled most of eastern Sicily while Carthage controlled the western side.
 The two cultures began to clash, leading to the Greek-Punic wars (between 580 and 265 BC).
-The Greek states had begun to make peace with the Roman Republic in 262 BC, and the Romans sought to annex Sicily as their republic's first province.
-Rome attacked Carthage's holdings in Sicily in the First Punic War (264 to 241 BC) and won, making Sicily the first Roman province outside of the Italian Peninsula by 242 BC.
+The Greek states had begun to make peace with the Roman Republic in 205 BC, before the Romans sought to annex Sicily as their republic's first province.
+Rome attacked Carthage's holdings in Sicily in the First Punic War (264 to 241 BC) and won, making Sicily–with the exception of Syracuse–the first Roman province outside of the Italian Peninsula by 242 BC.

 In the Second Punic War (218 to 201 BC), the Carthaginians attempted to recapture Sicily.
-Some of the Greek cities on the island sided with the Carthaginians.
-Archimedes, who lived in Syracuse, helped the Carthaginians; Roman troops killed him after they invaded Syracuse in 213 BC.
+Some of the Greek cities on the island who were loyal to Rome switched sides to help the Carthaginians, prompting a Roman military response.
+Archimedes, who lived in Syracuse, helped defend his city from Roman invasion; Roman troops killed him after they captured Syracuse in 212 BC.
 The Carthaginian attempt failed, and Rome became more unrelenting in its annihilation of the invaders; Roman consul M. Valerian told the Roman Senate in 210 BC that "no Carthaginian remains in Sicily".

 As the Roman Republic's granary, Sicily ranked as an important province, divided into two quaestorships: Syracuse to the east and Lilybaeum to the west.
-Roman rule introduced the Latin language to the island, which underwent a slow process of latinisation but Sicily was remained largely Greek in a cultural sense and the Greek language did not become extinct on the island, facilitating its re-hellenisation under the Byzantines.
-The once prosperous and contented island went into sharp decline when Verres became governor of Sicily (73 to 71 BC).
-In 70 BC noted figure Cicero condemned the misgovernment of Verres in his oration In Verrem.
+Roman rule introduced the Latin language to the island, which underwent a slow process of latinisation but Sicilian culture remained largely Greek and the Greek language did not become extinct on the island, facilitating its re-hellenisation much later under the Byzantines.
+The prosperity of the island went into sharp decline during the governorship of Verres (73 to 71 BC).
+In 70 BC, the noted statesman Cicero condemned the misgovernment of Verres in his oration In Verrem.

 Various groups used the island as a power base at different times: slave insurgents occupied it during the First (135−132 BC) and Second (104−100 BC) Servile Wars.
 Sextus Pompey had his headquarters there during the Sicilian revolt of 44 to 36 BC.
 Christianity first appeared in Sicily during the years following AD 200; between this time and AD 313, when Emperor Constantine the Great lifted the prohibition on Christianity, a significant number of Sicilians had become martyrs, including Agatha, Christina, Lucy, and Euplius.
-Christianity grew rapidly in Sicily over the next two centuries.
 Sicily remained a Roman province for around 700 years.